King Vidor: Unproduced film projects

 Northwest Passage (Book 2): Vidor attempted to make a sequel to his film Northwest Passage in which Rogers' Rangers find the Northwest Passage, although filming never began because author Kenneth Roberts refused to cooperate with the project, and because MGM thought the cost in making the first film in Technicolor had proven prohibitive enough.

 Bright Light (late 1950s): a biographical study of Christian Science founder Mary Baker Eddy.

 Conquest (formerly The Milly Story): In 1960, Vidor resumed efforts to make a sound version of his 1919 The Turn in the Road.
 His reconceived screenplay concerns a Hollywood director disillusioned with the film industry who inherits a gas station from his father in the fictional Colorado town of "Arcadia".
 The script's dialogue contains oblique references to a number of Vidor's silent films including (The Big Parade (1925) and The Crowd (1928)).
 Conquest introduces a mysterious young woman, "a feminine archetype" (a figure in Jungian philosophy) who serves as "the answer to everyone's problems" while pumping gas at the station.
 She disappears suddenly, leaving the director inspired, and he returns to Hollywood.
 Impressed by Italian director Federico Fellini's 8 ½ (1963), Vidor briefly corresponded with Fellini while writing Conquest.
 Vidor soon abandoned his 15-year effort to make the "unfashionable" movie, despite Sid Grauman – like Vidor an adherent to Christian Science – having purchased the rights.
 Even the modest budgetary requests were rejected by the tiny Allied Artists and they dropped the project.

 The Marble Faun: a "quite faithful" version of the 1860 story by Nathaniel Hawthorne.

 The Crowd: Vidor developed revisions of his 1928 silent masterpiece, including a 1960s sequel of Ann Head's 1967 novel Mr and Mrs Bo Jo Jones (made as a TV feature without his input), and in the early 1970s another effort, Brother Jon.

-A Man Called Cervantes: Vidor was involved in script writing for an adaption of Bruno Frank's novel, but withdrew from the project, unhappy with script changes.
+A Man Called Cervantes: Vidor was involved in script writing for an adaptation of Bruno Frank's novel, but withdrew from the project, unhappy with script changes.
 The movie was shot and released in 1967 as Cervantes, but Vidor withdrew his name from the production.

 William Desmond Taylor: Vidor researched the murder of silent era actor-director William Desmond Taylor, killed under mysterious circumstances in 1922.
 Though no screenplay was forthcoming, author Sidney D. Kirkpatrick alleges in his novel, A Cast of Killers (1986), that Vidor solved the murder.

 The Actor: In 1979, Vidor sought financing for a biography of the ill-fated James Murray, star of Vidor's The Crowd (1928).

 Academic Presentations

 Vidor lectured occasionally on film production and directing in the late 1950s and the 1960s at the University of California, Los Angeles and the University of Southern California.
 He published a non-technical handbook providing anecdotes from his film career, On Film Making, in 1972.

-On at least one occasion, Vidor made a presentation to film historian Arthur Knight's class at USC.